litheesh03/Campus-Recruitment-System/README.md

 ## Contact

-If you have any questions or feedback, please contact the project maintainers at [email protected]
+If you have any questions or feedback, please contact the project maintainers at litheesh03@gmail.com